platformio/platformio-core/README.rst

 * `FAQ <http://docs.platformio.org/en/latest/faq.html>`_
 * `Release History <http://docs.platformio.org/en/latest/history.html>`_

-You have **no need** to install any *IDE* or compile any toolchains. *PlatformIO* has pre-built development platforms and pre-configured settings for the most popular embedded boards.
-For further details, please refer to `What is PlatformIO? <http://docs.platformio.org/en/latest/faq.html#what-is-platformio>`_

 Use whenever. *Run everywhere.*
 -------------------------------
 *PlatformIO* is written in pure *Python* and **doesn't depend** on any